Zsuark/zsuark.github.io/_posts/2018-04-20-inversion-of-control.md

 Whilst Inversion of Control is a hallmark of frameworks it is not used exclusively in them, see *Template Method Pattern* below.

+So, when you are using an MVC or other web framework - like Ruby on Rails, Java's Spring, Play! or Python's Django - you are using an implementation of Inversion of Control.

 **Affects:** Flow control